jruizcabrejos/jruizcabrejos/content/post/if-it-is-art-it-is-legal-20241215/index.md

 If anything, I would have guessed I would be writing about my electricity bill (which I downloaded hour-by-hour as a csv from [ENDESA website](https://www.endesa.com/es/te-ayudamos/sobre-tu-factura/ver-factura)), or maybe vent about [*undefined* geopolitical areas](https://en.wikipedia.org/wiki/List_of_territorial_disputes) and how they can cause issues when plotting them on a map.

-But before I start talking about art, graffiti, and by-passing Google Authentication as a "robot", there is something else I want to mention first:
+But before I start talking about art, data gaps, and by-passing Google Authentication as a "robot", there is something else I want to mention first:
 <img src="./icon.png" alt="Favicon">
 <figcaption>Figure 1.
 Favicon for this website.
 Self-made. </figcaption>